Bitcoin Sportsbooks & Betting

 Bitcoin is the cheapest way to transfer funds around the world.
-The cost of processing Bitcoin is free which cuts down on withdrawal fees for both the sportsbook operators and bettors.
+The cost of processing this cryptocurrency is free which cuts down on withdrawal fees for both the sportsbook operators and bettors.
 This ends up being a massive positive for both bettors and sportsbook operators.

 Other Methods Have Fees

 For one, the costs of withdrawals aren’t pushed onto the bettors like they are with traditional currencies.
 Most sportsbooks do offer players a free payout every 30 days or each month via check, but any other payout requests will come with fees.

 And, these can add up.
 After players exhaust their free payout, any additional checks cost $50 or more, regardless of the amount.
 Bank wires cost about the same, but extra banking fees charged to players make them a bit more expensive.
 Money transfers through services like Western Union and MoneyGram cost even more.
 When it comes down to it, bettors are going to give up 5-10% or more of their winnings to payout fees.
 Most bettors understand the importance of line shopping but ignore the somewhat hidden cost of receiving payouts from offshore sites.

 Transferring Bitcoins is a much faster process than any other payout method.
 Checks from offshore sportsbooks take at least a week to reach players, even from the most trusted and fasted paying sportsbooks.
 On the whole, the industry average is about two weeks.
 Bank wires are processed in about the same timeframe.
 Take a look at our monthly Sportsbook Payout Report, the fastest and cheapest option is always BTC.